Jamesway/docker-php71-fpm-xdebug/README.md

 # Dockerfile - php71-fpm with XDebug for Development
-This image is for composing with php-fpm with nginx.
+This image is for composing with php-fpm with nginx: link

 ## Installation
 ```